XingxingZhang/supermakefile/README.md

 # supermakefile
-you can use this make file to compile most c++ projects
+you can use this makefile to compile most c++ projects